camilleforster/echo-app/backend/db-setup/README.md

 # Database Setup

-You will need to create a file called `t23image.env` in this directory with the MYSQL_ROOT_PASSWORD variable defined.
+If you need to recreate the image, you will need to create a file called `t23image.env` in this directory with the MYSQL_ROOT_PASSWORD variable defined.
 Contact David for the password in use in the current image.

 ## Building Docker Image